inferno986return/SurvivalManual-ebook/README.md

 Compile an ePub with the following command in Bash (I recommend installing WSL+Ubuntu for Windows 10 users) while in the e-book folder: `python3 ebookbuild.py && java -jar epubcheck.jar LigiSurvivalManual.epub`

+An acceptable ePub for testing should have the `No errors or warnings detected` output from epubcheck.

+### Testing

+I recommend the following 2 ways of testing an ePub.
+Ideally the ePub should look good both in both readers:

+* Upload the ePub to [Google Play Books](https://play.google.com/books) (requires Google Account) - This is great for reading on the go and I use it to hightlight and make note of any and all issues I have with the current ePub I am testing.
+* Open the ePub in [Adobe Digital Editions](https://www.adobe.com/uk/solutions/ebook/digital-editions.html) (ADE) (available for Windows and Mac) - A popular ePub reader from Adobe (notable as it supports Adobe DRM) that is quite strict.
+Back when I first started e-book development I had to make sure the ePub looked perfect in ADE before submission to the client.

 ### Regular expressions

 The files are manually edited using the free Microsoft Visual Studio Code text editor with regular expressions (regex).
 The syntax is identical to the Atom editor.
 The regex syntax used here is as follows: